PmagPy/PmagPy-Cookbook/README.md

 4) This command will regenerate PmagPy.html and the .png files that are called upon in the .html

 5) If this all works, you will have updated the webpage which can be checked locally by opening PmagPy.html in a browser.
 If satisfied with the results, commit the changes and synchronize with the master PmagPy-Cookbook branch.
 Github hosts the webpage through the gh-pages branch of the PmagPy-Cookbook.
-When changes are committed to the master branch they need to be merged into the gh-pages branch is they appear at: http://ltauxe.github.io/PmagPy-Cookbook/PmagPy.html This can be done readily in the Github app within the branches tab or with these commands:
+When changes are committed to the master branch they need to be merged into the gh-pages branch so they appear at: http://ltauxe.github.io/PmagPy-Cookbook/PmagPy.html This can be done readily in the Github app within the branches tab or with these commands:

     git checkout gh-pages
     git merge master